Xlaez/Advtyzl-Take-Home-Challenge/README.md

 ## Class

-The **DbFuncs** class offers these pagination, filtering, and sorting functions as class methods.
+The **DbFuncs** class offers these: pagination, filtering, and sorting functions as class methods.

 ### paginate(query: SelectQueryBuilder<any>, page, limit)
 This method applies pagination to the query builder.